By Chantal Houde

-Canada’s National Capital region has many outdoor activities to keep you active and exploring – the Rideau Canal offers paddling in the summer and skating on the world’s longest outdoor ice rink in the winter, and the world-class all-seasons trails in nearby Gatineau Park trails provide space for hiking, biking, snowshoeing, cross-country skiing and much more.
-After getting outside and getting active, ISÖ Spa is located centrally to provide your mind and body with a rest in their peaceful and meticulous
+Canada’s National Capital Region has many outdoor activities to keep you active and exploring – the Rideau Canal offers paddling in the summer and skating on the world’s longest outdoor ice rink in the winter, and the world-class all-season trails in nearby Gatineau Park trails provide space for hiking, biking, snowshoeing, cross-country skiing and much more.
+After getting outside and getting active, ISÖ Spa is located centrally to provide your mind and body with a rest in their peaceful and meticulous float spa.

 Ko Samui, Thailand